 Controler FPGA

+Clocking

-L1Topofive.the PLL chip within a certain rangeL1Topo TI [1.8] and thus is considered an option for the L1Topo Another option is the Si5326 which is currently used on the L1Topo.
+There are two types of clock sources on L1Topo: on-board crystal clocks and the LHC TTC clock, received from the ATCA backplane.
+These clock sources are fed via the clocking circuitry to five FPGAs.
+The 40.08MHz TTC clock has too much jitter to drive multi-Gb/s links directly.
+A PLL chip is therefore used to clean up the jitter on this clock.
+From the input of 40.08 MHz the PLL chip can generate clocks of frequency n 40.08 MHz within a certain range.
+This flexibility allows the multi-Gb/s links on the L1Topo to be driven at a large range of different rates.
+The TI CDCE62005 has been tested and verified on the High-Speed Demonstrator [1.8] and thus is considered an option for the L1Topo.
+Another option is the Si5326 which is currently used on the L1Topo.

-L1TopoPMerger chips chipMergerL1TopoMergerusing this L1Topo chip andMergerAL1Topo45012.8/12.8 up to 1Gb/sand data sharing the L1TopoL1TopoThe designing will be accompanied by detailed PCB simulationsClocking

-Clock circuit on board – Weiming to provide.
+To facilitate standalone tests of the high-speed serial links on the L1Topo, an on-board crystal clock of 40.08MHz is also provided.

+The reference clocks for the MGTs on both the Processor FPGAs and the Merger FPGA are driven by PLL chips.
+The readout links will probably run at a slower speed than the real-time links, as they are copper links over an ATCA backplane.
+Therefore, the readout links and real-time links are driven with separate PLL chips.

+A 125MHz crystal clock is provided for the Merger FPGA for its Gigabit Ethernet interface to the shelf IPBus network.
+On the L1Topo, the protocol between the IPBus master (in the Merger FPGA) and the IPBus slaves (in the other FPGAs) runs using this clock.
+Hence, the L1Topo module control function over IPBus is independent from the TTC clock domain.

+The 40.08MHz clock and its multiples (e.g. 160.32MHz or 320.64MHz) from a PLL chip are also connected to the global clock inputs of all the Processor FPGAs and the Merger FPGA.

 High-Speed signals on the PCB

-Termination, PCB requirements and strategies (routing layers, vias, etc) – Weiming to provide.
+The L1Topo is a very high-speed and very high-density ATCA module, which has about 450 optical fibre links running at a speed of 12.8Gb/s, and many copper links running up to 12.8Gbps over the backplane.
+In addition, the tight ATLAS L1Calo latency margin requires hundreds of parallel links running at up to 1Gb/s between FPGAs for results merging and data sharing on the L1Topo.

+Signal integrity is a big challenge for the L1Topo design.
+The designing will be accompanied by detailed PCB simulations.

 FPGA configuration

 The L1Topo houses five big FPGAs: four Processor FPGAs and the Merger FPGA.
 The configuration of these FPGAs is done using a small device (microcontroller or another FPGA).
 This device contains an integral flash memory from which it loads its configuration data on power up.
 (These data are downloaded to this memory during commissioning of the L1Topo, via the JTAG Boundary Scan port.)
 In case an additional FPGA is used as the Configurator, the firmware loaded into the Configurator is Xilinx System ACE SD Controller IP.
 Once configured it becomes a System ACE controller, responsible for the configuration process of the other FPGAs on the L1Topo.
 It initiates this process as soon as it, itself, is configured.